Montessori Continuing Education

 Montessori Continuing Education: Coffee Discussions

-Because veteran parents of Forest Bluff School, some of whom have been at the school for 20 years or more, are included in each coffee, new parents have the opportunity to ask questions about how the children fare at each of the older age levels including high school, college and in chosen careers.
+Because veteran parents of Forest Bluff School, some of whom have been at the school for 20 years or more, are often included in each coffee, new parents have the opportunity to ask questions about how the children fare at each of the older age levels including high school, college and in chosen careers.
 In these informal gatherings over the years, solid friendships are formed around the parents’ mutual dedication and love for their children, and their desire for the support of other adults in establishing the character and values we all wish for our children.